silentknight17/Personalised-wedding-invite/README.md

 - Allows user to input the comma seperated names of people he/she wants to generate the videos for
 - Generates personalized audio messages using Play.ht.
 - Create videos dynamically with D-ID.
+- Generate the final wedding invitation video with Json2Video.
 - Preview videos within Google Colab and download it for sharing it to friends and relatives.